-Ta-Nehisi Coates is a senior editor at The Atlantic, where he writes about culture, politics, and social issues.
+Ta-Nehisi Coates is a national correspondent at The Atlantic, where he writes about culture, politics, and social issues.
 He is the author of the memoir The Beautiful Struggle.
-More

 Born in 1975, the product of two beautiful parents.
 Raised in West Baltimore -- not quite The Wire, but sometimes ill all the same.
 Studied at the Mecca for some years in the mid-'90s.
 Emerged with a purpose, if not a degree.
 Slowly migrated up the East Coast with a baby and my beloved, until I reached the shores of Harlem.
 Wrote some stuff along the way.

 I'm a fan of diverse (and preferably complex) representations.
 They

 don't have to be reflective or realistic, as long as everything is not The Cosby Show and everything is not Shaft.

 Perhaps people are up in arms because in the gaping absence of national

 minority representation in media, Perry has the authority of being the

 foremost employer of black actors/actresses and the most widely watched

 storyteller amongst black audiences.
 But that is an issue of lack of